rearc-data/fred-data-products/docs/BAA10Y/product-description.md

 The values within the data field labeled `BAA10Y` represent the bond yield in `Percent` at the time of the corresponding `DATE` field.
 Values are calculated by the spread between [Moody's Seasoned Baa Corporate Bond](https://fred.stlouisfed.org/series/DBAA) and [10-Year Treasury Constant Maturity](https://fred.stlouisfed.org/series/BC_10YEAR).
 The values are not seasonally adjusted.

 ### Data Source
-This dataset is provided by the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/) Economic Data (FRED).
+This dataset is provided by the [Federal Reserve Bank of St. Louis](https://www.stlouisfed.org) and published by the [Federal Reserve Bank of St. Louis Economic Data (FRED)](https://fred.stlouisfed.org/).

 ### More Information
 - Source: